 FA and PCA with supplementary individuals and supplementary quantitative/qualitative variables

 can be performed using the

 the posterior for ordinal and mixed factor models.

-package provides nonlinear PCA and, by defining sets, nonlinear canonical
+package provides nonlinear PCA (aka categorical PCA) and, by defining sets,

 correlation analysis (models of the Gifi-family).

 Independent component analysis (ICA) can be computed using